-The January 2025 wildfires devastated L.A., claiming lives, homes, jobs, and whole communities.
-UCLA Luskin Center for Innovation (LCI) takes a fundamentally collaborative approach to evaluate and advance solutions across different policymaking sectors and scales.
+The January 2025 wildfires devastated LA, claiming lives, homes, jobs, and whole communities.
+The UCLA Luskin Center for Innovation takes a fundamentally collaborative approach to evaluate and advance solutions across different policymaking sectors and scales.
 This page is a hub of information to inform public discourse, decision-making, and equity-centered recovery.

 Blue Ribbon Commission for Climate Action and Fire Safe Recovery

-Led by LCI’s faculty director, Megan Mullin, UCLA scholars are providing research to inform policy recommendations on rebuilding and catalyzing climate-resiliency investments.
+Led by UCLA Luskin Center for Innovation’s faculty director, Megan Mullin, UCLA scholars provided research to inform more than 50 policy recommendations on rebuilding and catalyzing climate-resiliency investments.

 EXPERTS